Pet Insurance for Cats: Why You Need It and How To Compare Policies

 Surprisingly few people have cat health insurance.
 Yet, more and more owners want to take the best of care of their cats and that care sometimes gets very expensive.
 What to do?
 Get Pet Insurance for your Cats!

 Veterinary medicine has, over the last few years, acquired a degree of technology and capability that is comparable to that of human medicine.
 High-tech diagnostics, intricate surgeries, cancer treatment, and even organ transplants have become a part of our pets' lives.
 Treatments once reserved for humans are now available for pets.
 However, these state-of-the-art treatments may cost from $1,000 to more than $5,000.
 How do you afford high-cost care for yourself?
 Hopefully, you have health insurance.
-Well, your CAT needs CAT Health Insurance!
+Well, your cat needs cat Health Insurance!

 Why Having Pet Insurance for Cats is Necessary

-a necessity, not an option.
+In my mind, cat health insurance has become a necessity, not an option.
 It may be hard to imagine yourself in the situation where your cat's life depends on pet insurance if your cat companion is very young and healthy and stays indoors.
-Your kitty may be in perfect health.
+Your kitty may be in perfect health today.
+But what about tomorrow?
+What about next year?
+What about when she's 8 or 10 or 14?

 Things change, your cat grows older, feline illnesses can occur (and if your cat lives long enough WILL occur), and your kitty may need extensive veterinary care.
-This is where having pet insurance for cats becomes necessary.
+This is why having pet insurance for cats becomes necessary.

 I hate to bring up sad subjects, but you need to know why you should be considering cat health insurance.
 What if your cat is outdoors and gets hit by a car?
 Or bitten by another animal?
 Or ingests a plant that is poisonous to cats?
 Can you easily lay out hundreds or thousands of dollars to save your cat or would you need pet insurance?
 Cats, even indoor ones, can end up with some very expensive medical bills.